nutrition

 Why iron is important

 To better understand why iron is so important, though, it can be helpful to consider what happens when your levels get too low.
 When your levels are too low, you’ll probably start to notice.
-Some symptoms of iron deficiency include tiredness, poor concentration, and getting sick at a higher frequency.
-However, many people, despite experiencing these symptoms, don’t think to connect them to their iron levels – especially when iron deficiency is in an early stage.
+Some symptoms of iron deficiency include tiredness, poor concentration, and dizziness.
+However, many people, despite experiencing these symptoms, don’t think to connect them to their iron levels – especially when iron deficiency is in an early stage, since the symptoms can be associated with a variety of factors.
+Be sure to talk to your doctor about any new symptoms and health concerns to address the underlying cause.

-You can start to reverse iron deficiency through some tweaks to your diet, since iron is a mineral that’s present in many foods and added to some others.
-If dietary changes don’t do the trick, iron supplements can be part of the solution.
+You can start to reverse iron deficiency through some tweaks to your diet.
+Iron is a mineral that’s present in many foods and added to some others.
+However, if dietary changes don’t do the trick, iron supplements can be part of the solution.

 Individuals that should take iron

-Iron supplements are a faster, more efficient treatment for iron deficiency than simply making dietary changes.
+Iron supplements are a faster, more efficient treatment for iron deficiency than simple dietary changes alone.
 That’s why, according to some medical professionals, supplements are the treatment of choice.
 However, you should always consult medical professionals before taking an iron supplement, since too much iron can also lead to problems.
-(More on that below.)

 There are certain members of the population who are especially vulnerable to iron deficiency and could therefore stand to gain from taking iron.
 Some of these people include: